raphaelmenges/raphaelmenges.github.io/_posts/2016-08-28-presage-and-visual-studio.md

 }
 ```

-I suggest to create and terminate a presage structure each time you need one.
+I suggest to create and terminate a presage_t structure each time you need one.
 It seems that when you reuse it multiple times, it stops to give new suggestions when the past reaches a certain length.